Has another year gone by already? It’s that time of the year again -- flu shot time

 You may also still be injured in a car crash even if you wear a seat belt.
 Does that mean we should ditch seat belts?
 The flu vaccine cuts your risk of getting the flu by 50-70% (not to mention, even if you do get the flu, it reduces your flu symptoms

 Every year, scientists attempt to predict which strains of the flu virus will be most prevalent that fall.
 It’s a tough estimate, as the flu can mutate quickly over months, and sometimes even within a single season.
-Last year the match wasn’t as good, and even vaccinated people ended up getting infected.
-But, it’s still felt that they had milder cases of the flu.
+But if you do end up catching the flu, you'll have a much milder case of it.

 Not true!
 The flu vaccine protects you and your baby.
-As a doctor and pregnant woman myself, I got my flu shot two weeks ago.
 The flu is, in fact, more likely to cause severe illness and complications if you’re expecting.
 It can also cause premature labor and other health issues for your baby.
-And here’s more good news: the flu shot you get now will protect your baby after his or her birth.
-Just make sure to get the standard flu vaccine, NOT the nasal spray.
+And here’s good news: the flu shot you get now will protect your baby after his or her birth.
+Just make sure to get the standard flu injection, not the nasal spray.